Python SDK Overview

 * `EntityClass.retrieve_by_name(fqn, fields=[])`: Retrieve entity by fully qualified name

-* `EntityClass.update(entity_id, entity)`: Update an existing entity
+* `EntityClass.update(entity)`: Update an existing entity by reading `entity.id`

 * `EntityClass.delete(entity_id, recursive=False, hard_delete=False)`: Delete an entity